rushealy-aws/well-architected-guide-cost-pillar/README.md

-# AWS Well-Architected Cost Optimization Review Guide
+# AWS Well-Architected Review Guide for the Cost Pillar

 A comprehensive step-by-step guide for performing a Well-Architected Review focused on the Cost Optimization pillar using the AWS Well-Architected Tool.